Step 2: Update and reboot

 sudo shutdown -r now 'Kernel upgrade requires reboot'

-You can see from this output that apt
+You can see from this output that apt is installing a boot loader,

 which is system firmware.